Download White Paper: The Bullwhip Effect in Supply Chains

 “Economies of Scale in Transportation”

-As stated before, there is no getting around the fact that full trucks are lower unit cost than small or partially full trucks.
-So the key is that you have to fill up a large truck, but not fill one up.
-How can you do this… by using a third-party logistics (often called a 3PL) company.
-These firms work with many customers and fill up trucks from multiple stops that then travel a freight lane full.
-It is not as inexpensive as filling up a truck all by yourself, but it is a good compromise and helps to reduce the bullwhip effect.
+As stated before, there is no getting around the fact that larger vehicles (ships are lowest cost, barges next lowest, rail next, full trucks next, less-than-truckload next, and parcel the highest cost) result in lower unit cost than smaller or partially full vehicles.
+The key is to get the large vehicle cost-per-unit, but not have to fill one up.
+How can you do this? … by using a third-party logistics (often called a 3PL) company.
+These firms work with many wholesalers, retailers, and customers to fill up trucks from multiple stops that then travel a freight lane full.
+It is not as inexpensive as filling up a truck all by yourself, but it is a good compromise to reduce cost and, ultimately, the bullwhip effect.

 Wal-Mart got it right when it introduced Every Day Low Pricing (EDLP).
 If people know that you won’t have a sale, they won’t wait to purchase what they need or want.
-If you don’t deep discount then they won’t over-purchase causing first the sharp peak and then the deep valley of demand in the following time period.
+If you don’t deep discount, then they won’t over-purchase causing first the sharp peak and then the deep valley of demand in the following time period.
+Minimizing price fluctuations helps to lessen the impact of the bullwhip effect by reducing the uncertainty and unpredictability of customer demand and variability of the flow of goods in the supply chain.

 “Supply Velocity is driving instrumental change in our inventory management processes.
 This is critical for us to be competitive in a supply chain environment with numerous disruptions.
 They are making change happen, which can be challenging in a 182 year old organization.”